konstantin-reus/knights-tour/README.md

 3. Each move is animated on the board with a configurable delay.
 Visited squares turn green and display their move number.
 4. After a tour completes or gets stuck, the result is shown and the next starting position begins.

+## Built with

+This project was scaffolded and developed using [Agentic Orchestration](https://github.com/gbFinch/agentic-orchestration) -- an AI-driven workflow that chains specialized agents (vision, research, architecture, scaffolding, etc.) to go from a project brief to working code.

 ## License

 MIT